thegreatestnathan/odin-recipes/README.md

 Recipe links from one home page
-Propose by The Odin Project
+Proposed by The Odin Project